ayerram00/apple-watch-project/README.md

-#Selenium IDE Import Project
+#Apple Watch Project using Selenium IDE Import

 *Project which uses Selenium IDE and exports the test to Java with TestNG.
-Code is then modified to support data driven testing with proper assertions.*
+Code is then modified to support data driven testing with proper assertions to test the Apple watch purchase scenatio*

 **Java 7**